 Other things you need to know about Year 6...

 Homework is handed out on Thursdays and is expected to be returned completed by the following Tuesday (Wednesday at the latest).
 Those children that do not meet the deadline can complete their homework in ‘homework catch-up sessions’.

 All of the children know that if they have any problems with their homework they can just ask for help.

 Black jogging bottoms (in winter)

-Children have the opportunity to go swimming once a week in Year 6.
-This will be an early morning swim session each Monday before school.
-Please make sure you have the right kit for the session.
+Children also have the opportunity to go to an early morning fun swim session once a week in Year 6.
+This is each Monday morning before school.

 Children who are part of the swimming squad will be invited to extra sessions during the year.

 At times during the weekly timetable, we will spend time outside learning and working in our amazing school grounds.
 For this reason, it would be ideal to have an outdoor kit here at school at all times.
 This can be a warm change of clothes that you don't mind getting dirty.
 We have wellies for children to borrow at school, however, you are always welcome to bring your own.

 As part of our curriculum Year 6 children continue to develop their kayaking, canoeing, hill walking and orienteering skills throughout the year.
 Whatever the weather – we’re out there!!